yahonda/rails-dev-box/README.md

 * [Vagrant 1.1+](http://vagrantup.com)

-* VirtualBox needs support 64-bit guest OS
+* VirtualBox needs support for 64-bit guests

 ## How To Build The Virtual Machine